DesignInTheBlack/Elevate/README.md

 <br>

-However, if you have two CSS declarations that share a common token type, you might run into a token collision and get unexpected results.
+However, if you have two CSS declarations that share a common token type, you might run into something called a token collision and get unexpected results.
 A token collision is when two tokens passed through a utility string try to match to the same CSS declaration.
 To avoid this, you must create a new rule in `elevate/rules` to define an intermediary token to allow the system to differentiate and then use that intermediary token in the property attribute map.
 That's the powerful affordance of rules in Elevate.

 **File:** `elevate/maps/propertyAttributeMap.ts`